crav710/Ticketing-Microservice-App/README.md

 - ##### Logout :
 - ##### CurrentUser :

+##### Ticket Service

+The ticket service has api for create , update , get tickets with keyword title and cost.

+- Error First driven approach for ticket service.
+Writing out all test cases and then doing the implementation.

+- #####

 ##### Client Module

 This project does not heavily focus on frontent , the focus of this project is mostly on microservices .Next Js is used to make client in javascript.
 The main highlight of client app is using the Hooks & components and getInitial prop Method for server side prefetch of data.